Wood Thrush Project

 Meanwhile, much thanks to the approximately two dozen members who scouted, helped set up and move mist nests, logged data, and more between April and June.
-And, special thanks to Katherine Thorington and Jean Chamberlain, who was out in the woods nearly every day, for lending their expetise during the whole process.
+And, special thanks to Katherine Thorington and Jean Chamberlain, who were out in the woods nearly every day, for lending their expertise during the whole process.

 Wendy Hawkins and Don Lendle have created a 4th grade bird curriculum presentation tied into the wood thrush connection.
 In the Fall of 2018 Wendy and her sidekicks launched the program by presenting it to 4th graders at The Montessori School of Winston-Salem, Kimberly Park and Brunson Elementary schools.
 It was well received by students and teachers alike.
 Students were enwrapped in learning about bird migration through the dynamic Power Point presentation, participating in reenactment of a woodpecker rescue, and playing an outdoor game of tag called Migration Headache in which they were able to replicate a scientific study of the effects of obstacles as well as positive initiatives on migratory bird populations.
 In closing, students were sent off well equipped with Kids’ Bird Packs for further inspiration, exploration, and positive impact they can make for birds.
 Wendy is exploring followup projects like nest box installation, native plant projects and pen-pal Skype with Belize students.
 Our partners at Piedmont Environmental Alliance have helped with launching this educational program.